sgomezsosa/sgomezsosa/README.md

 - 👋 Hi, I’m @sgomezsosa
 - 👀 I’m interested in ...Software Development, Cloud Computing, Arduino projects and AI
-- 🌱 I’m currently learning ...Cloud Computing, with GCP
+- 🌱 I’m currently learning ...
+AI & Mastering Cloud Computing
-- 💞️ I’m looking to collaborate on ...AI projects
+- 💞️ I’m looking to collaborate on ...
+AI projects
 - 📫 How to reach me ...@sgomezsosa in Twitter and Instagram!

 <!---